FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 <h1>P2P Encrypted LoRa Communication between two SUNICA boards</h1>

 As you understand, the actual communication can be received by any terminal which is configured with the right RF parameters.
-In order to keep privacy, the lora packet can be encrypted using a 128bit AES key.
+To keep privacy, the lora packet can be encrypted using a 128bit AES key.

 1. Define the encryption key